samwelmwangi106-eng/WORKOUT-TRACKER/README.md

 ---

-## Running the Application
+# Running the Application

-Start the Flask development server:
+Start the development server

 ```bash
 python -m server.app
 ```

-The API will be available at:
+The API will be available at

 ```
 http://127.0.0.1:5555